zeppe-lin/gitweb-theme/README.md

 OVERVIEW
 ========

-This directory contains gitweb-theme, an alternative theme for gitweb.
+This repository contains gitweb-theme, an alternative theme for gitweb.

 This theme is basically a fork of [kogakure theme][1] with CSS modifications of [linaro theme][2].